mlflow/mlflow-torchserve/examples/MNIST/README.md

-# Deploying MNIST Handwritten Recognition using torchserve
+# Deploying MNIST Handwritten Recognition using TorchServe

+## Training the model

+Follow the [respository](https://github.com/mlflow/mlflow/tree/master/examples/pytorch/MNIST/example1) to train MNIST handwritten digit recognition.
+The above mentioned example, autologs the related parameters and model into mlflow using a single line of code.

 ## Installing Deployment plugin